 Assignments submitted after the deadline may be penalized with the loss of a grade (e.g.: A- to B+) for each day late.
-If you realize that submitting an assignment on time will be difficult, please contact me immediately so that we may discuss alternative arrangements.
+If you realize that submitting an assignment on time will be difficult, please contact me before the due date so that we may discuss alternative arrangements.